Beach Volleyball Rules & Regulations

-A block is an attempt to halt an opponent’s attack by jumping with the hands overhead to create a barrier at the net.
+A block is an attempt to halt an opposing team's attack by jumping with open hands overhead to create a barrier at the height of the net.
+Players who specialize in this skill are often known as blockers.
 The most common blocking violation is touching the net.
 Good technique can help prevent mishaps, but sometimes, net violations are inevitable.

 The attack usually takes place on a team’s third and final contact.
-Because an attacker’s goal is to down the ball on the other team’s side of the court, players often jump when striking the ball to increase the difficulty of receiving the hit.
+Because an opponent's attack goal is to down the ball on the other team’s side of the court, players often jump when striking the ball to increase the difficulty of receiving the attack-hit.

 Hitters must also be conscious of the rules regulating prolonged contact with the ball.